 Is Nifty BeES right for you?

 If you want to invest in the Nifty 50 index and want a diversified portfolio, Nifty BeES can be an ideal solution.
-It offers a low-cost investment opportunity with added liquidity, in turn, helping you earn attractive returns.
-If you have a long-term horizon, the risks would be mitigated, and you can enjoy capital appreciation along.
+It offers a low-cost investment opportunity with added liquidity, in turn helping you earn attractive returns.
+If you have a long-term horizon, the risks would be mitigated, and you could enjoy capital appreciation.

 The bottom line

 Nifty BeES is an ideal choice for investors looking to test equity markets while negating their risk.
 While returns on this investment can be attractive, the risks associated could be high too.